 Why a White Marble Kitchen Island Is a Long-Term Stone Investment

 Specifying a white marble kitchen island slab is a decision that carries generational design value.
 Marble has been used in prestigious architectural interiors for thousands of years, and its presence in residential kitchens consistently correlates with elevated property perception among appraisers and buyers.
-ASTM C503, the standard specification for marble dimension stone, defines the physical requirements that qualify marble for countertop and cladding applications, including flexural strength, abrasion resistance, and compressive strength thresholds.
-Slabs meeting or exceeding ASTM C503 benchmarks are the appropriate choice for any white marble kitchen island countertop, and additional guidance on ANSI standards can be found through resources such as TCNA’s ANSI Standards Center.
+ASTM C503/C503M, the standard specification for marble dimension stone, establishes physical property requirements used to evaluate marble for building applications, including compressive strength, flexural strength, abrasion resistance, density, and absorption.
+Marble slabs that meet ASTM C503 benchmarks are generally considered suitable candidates for countertop and cladding applications when properly fabricated and installed.
+Additional guidance on ANSI standards and tile and stone installation practices can be found through resources such as the TCNA ANSI Standards Center.

 Conceptual rendering